lilab-bcb/cumulus/docs/examples/example_hashing_citeseq.rst

 	   This sample sheet describes the metadata for each 10x channel. **Sample** specifies the name for each channel, which can be renamed; **Location** specifies the file location, which is the output of Phase 3.

 	   Alternative, if you have only one count matrix for analysis, you can continue without sample sheet.
-See `this manual`_ for input file formats that scCloud currently supports.
+See `this manual`_ for input file formats that cumulus currently supports.

 	#.
 Prepare an input JSON file, ``input_03.json``, in the same directory as above, with the following content::